rikedyp/LearnDyalog/docs/getting-started/index.md

 ### Installing Dyalog
 You can [download Dyalog for free](https://www.dyalog.com/download-zone.htm) from the Dyalog website.
 Also see the [installation instructions for the latest version of Dyalog on all platforms](https://docs.dyalog.com/latest/setup_readme.htm).

-For a walkthrough of installing Dyalog and beginning to the development environments, see [Chapter 2 of Mastering Dyalog APL](https://mastering.dyalog.com/Getting-Started.html).
+For a walkthrough of installing Dyalog and beginning to use the development environments, see [Chapter 2 of Mastering Dyalog APL](https://mastering.dyalog.com/Getting-Started.html).

 ### Interactive REPL

 *[REPL]: Read Evaluate Print Loop - enter expressions and see their results

-<span class="logo-youtube">:fontawesome-brands-youtube:</span> [Editing and Debugging Dyalog APL](https://youtu.be/0CYReeNue6A).

 When you start Dyalog, you are met with a blank area with a text cursor.
 This is the session window.
 You can input APL expressions (usually indented by 6 spaces) and press enter to see their results: